-- All students following this pathway would study the compulsory core courses.
-Science consists of the Trilogy Science award (2 GCSEs).
+- All students following this pathway would study the compulsory core courses. - Science consists of the Trilogy Science (2 GCSEs combined Biology, Chemistry & Physics).
 There will be the option for students to study 'Entry Level' core qualifications. - All students will choose 3 option subjects. - Students study an ASDAN course.